 –William Butler Yates, Irish poet (1865-1939)

-I wrote this article on Carolyn’s Nonprofit Blog for a prior St. Patrick’s Day.
-I liked it so much, however, I decided to keep it as an article.
+I wrote this as a casual post on Carolyn’s Nonprofit Blog for a prior St. Patrick’s Day.
+I like it so much, however, that I decided to refresh and keep it as a primary article.

 St. Patrick is remembered as a humble, pious and gentle man.
 He feared nothing, not even death, as Catholic Online reports in its Saints & Angels section.
 I suspect if he were alive today, he would not fear asking for donations, either.